Cosmological stealths with nonconformal couplings: Introduction

-In the next section we state the problem for the general case and derive the relevant expressions.
-In Sec. \ref{sec:LCDM} it is considered the problem for the $\Lambda CDM$ model.
-We first show the existence of a class of stealths during a Big Bang era and then we present some examples of stealth potentials for different couplings during those eras of the $\Lambda CDM$ model when the matter content was dominated by the energy of a single fluid leading to an expansion described by a given power--law scale factor.
-Next, in Sec. \ref{sec:dS} it is shown that the particular case of de Sitter cosmologies allow for an inhomogeneous stealth.
-There is also a special value of the coupling that is studied in Sec.\ref{sec:spcase14}.
-In the last section we briefly summarized our conclusions.
+In the next section we state the problem for a general nonminimal coupling parameter $\xi$ and derive the relevant expressions.
+One main conclusion is that going beyond the conformal coupling, $\xi\neq1/6$, necessarily implies that a generic cosmology only allows homogeneous stealths.
+In contrast with the conformal case, $\xi=1/6$, the only exception are just the de Sitter cosmologies.
+In Sec.~\ref{sec:LCDM} we first show the existence of a class of stealths during a big bang era for generic values of $\xi$.
+Later we present some examples of stealth potentials for different couplings during those eras of the $\Lambda$CDM model when the matter content was dominated by the energy of a single fluid as those yielding \eqref{eq:PowLawSF}.
+Next, in Sec.~\ref{sec:dS} the inhomogeneous stealths of the de Sitter cosmologies are analyzed in detail for generic values of the nonminimal coupling parameter.
+The special value of the coupling $\xi=1/4$ is studied in Sec.~\ref{sec:spcase14}.
+For homogeneous stealths the nonminimal coupling to gravity can be reinterpreted as contributing to the self-interaction of the field; the arising of this effective self-interaction potentials is discussed in Sec.~\ref{sec:Ueff}.
+In the last section we briefly summarize our conclusions.
+We also include some appendixes with relevant details.